magikarp01/magikarp01.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I'm Phillip, an undergraduate student at the University of Maryland.
-I work on AI safety and alignment, and this past summer I was a quant trading intern at Jane Street.
+I'm currently working part-time at [Grayswan AI](https://www.grayswan.ai/about) on automated agent red-teaming, and this past summer I was a quant trading intern at Jane Street.

 My current research interests are a mixture of LLM adversarial robustness and interpretability.
 In adversarial robustness, I'm working on latent adversarial training to prevent jailbreaks and backdoors and to unlearn dangerous knowledge.
-In interpretability, I'm thinking about how to use advances in model understanding for more robust unlearning, anomaly detection, and model feature steering.
+In interpretability, I'm thinking about how to use advances in model understanding for more robust monitoring, unlearning, and steering.

 I was previously a [ML Alignment and Theory](https://www.matsprogram.org/) scholar with Stephen Casper, a participant in [ARENA 2.0](https://www.arena.education/), and a [2022 Atlas Fellow](https://www.atlasfellowship.org/).